 While inside the hall, everyone speaks English (to a lesser or greater degree) this doesn’t necessarily hold true in the town, especially in key areas like train stations.
 The Google Translate app with its ability to instantly translate signs and maps by holding your phone up to it is invaluable.

-A side effect of being a tiny town is that public wifi isn’t always readily available.
-A SIM-Karte is needed for mobile data.
+WiFi isn’t available in the convention hall: A SIM-Karte is needed for mobile data.
 We chose Deutsche Telekom (their logo is a large pink T, and there is a store at the central Berliner Platz train station in the attached shopping mall) which sells 1GB of prepaid internet for 15 euro and free calls and texts to other DT numbers – meaning if you travel in a group, it’s easy to stay in touch.